zadarastorage/zadara-examples/k8s/rke2/README.md

 ## Step 3: Load Balancer

-* Create NLB on the cluster's relevant subnet & security group - make sure it has high-availability
+* Create NLB on the cluster's relevant subnet & Security Group - make sure it has high-availability
 * You will need to provide Terraform with the below NLB information:
     * LB id
     * Private IP